uyuni-project/sumaform/modules/libvirt/README.md

 By default no gpg key is installed on your VM.
 You can add one or multiples by adding "gpg_keys" list to your module.
-The directory "salt" is the root directory, so you have to odmit that.
+The directory "salt" is the root directory, so you have to omit that.
-Look at following example:
+Take a look at following example:

 ```hcl
 module "minssh-sles12sp2" {